SithEngineer/1brc/README.md

 ### Baseline

 From the first execution, which took 156.67 seconds.
 A CPU profiling makes it is clear that reading a file line by line is **very** time consuming.
 More than 70% of the CPU is wasted in syscalls, from reading a file, line by line.
 Interestingly we have a similar issue with writing to the standard output.

+### Using buffers

+Knowing that each station name has a max of 100 bytes + `;` + reading (longest possible is `-99.9`) = 106 bytes for a maximum of each line.
+This means that we can do three things:
+1. Read a chunk of the file into a buffer
+2. Find the last new line to seek back in the file reading
+3. Read line by line using a smaller buffer

+...all this to reduce time to 149.62 seconds using a 1MB buffer...